Fespis/Fespis/README.md

+## Hello👋, I'am Nikita

-# Hello👋, I'am a beginner front-end developer!
+## I'am a beginner front-end developer!
+- I like to write code 💻
+- I like to swim 🏊 and play computer games 🎮
+- I like to learn something new in programming 🎓

 ## Languages and Tools: